MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 #### Poster tracker sample

-It is often helpful to be able to align a hologram to a real world object, or align multiple HoloLens devices to a common set of world coordinates, so everyone sees the same holograms in the same location.
+It is often helpful to be able to align a hologram to a real-world object, or align multiple HoloLens devices to a common set of world coordinates, so that everyone sees the same holograms in the same location.
 For instance, in your Unity scene, you can add a "poster" where you want to anchor your scene (perhaps a game board), and then add holograms on or around it.
-Then you can print the poster, lay it on a table and run the calibration/alignment tool, which will move the holographic version of the poster to align with the physical version of the poster.
-Thus moving all of the linked holograms to the correct alignment.
+Then you can print the poster, lay it on a table, and run the calibration/alignment tool, which will move the holographic version of the poster so that it aligns with the physical version of the poster.
+This moves all of the linked holograms to the correct alignment.

 | Reference article | Sample |
 | --- | --- |